 The cover for issue #16’s is once again by John Timms is something I would have given my left arm to see during the DC dark years (2011-2016).
 It’s a crazy kaleidoscope of Bart Allen, promising answers of his mysterious return!
 It is simply gorgeous, I adore the colours, the detail, well to be honest everything about it!
 The variant is another fun stylized cover by David Lafuente, showing the team hanging out eating Pizza.
 I really love these slice of life covers, it really adds to the characters’ personality.

-Like I’ve said before, these issues of Young Justice have been a joy to read.
+Like I’ve said before, Young Justice #11-16 have been a joy to read.
 This week we sadly got the news that the series had been cancelled and will end on Issue #20 which is a huge shame.
 We can however enjoy what we have left to review!